HampusHauffman/FlutterDemo/Notes.md

 After this some honorable mentions in the flutter system.
 And then we'll hopefully test the finished product.

+All and all 260 lines of code for an app that:
+* Works on IOS WEB ANDROID and pc
+* Has theming with Light and dark mode
+* Has authentication
+* Has a realtime chat
+* Has real time updates

 ## Intro to Flutter
 * Who knows what flutter is
 * Who has used flutter